Lake Springfield: Parks

 There are numerous parks located around Lake Springfield.
 Most parks have pavilions that are available to the public, and many have docks with fishing access.
 Lincoln Memorial Gardens is located on the east side of the lake, and offers trails and other exhibits.
-The public beach closed in the 2000's and never re-opened.
+The public beach closed in the 2000s and never re-opened.
 The historic Beach House building located on the beach is still available to rent by reservation.

 Events

 There are fish fries, slo-pitch softball tournaments, and other various activities that take place at the clubs located on Lake Springfield.
 There is an annual triathlon that takes place during the summer months.
-There have been boat races during various stretches since the 1980's.
+There have been boat races during various stretches since the 1980s.
 The last boat races on the lake were in 2019.
 There is a large firework show located on the south end of the lake every year around 4th of July.
 There is another firework show on Labor Day Weekend that happens on the north end of the lake.